ascorbic/hypersite/content/work/mixie.md

 demo: https://mixie.netlify.app/
 icon: "@assets/icons/mixer.png"
 tags:
-  - AI
+  - LLMs
   - Preact
-  - Prompt engineering
 ---

-I created Mixie because I wanted to investigate using the ChatGPT API to return structured content.
+I created Mixie because I wanted to investigate using the OpenAI API to return structured content.
+At the time LLM APIs didn't support native tool calling or response schemas.
 I also wanted to create a fun, conversational experience that would be useful to people.
 I created a prompt that asked the API to return its response as a JSON object, and then I used that JSON object to populate a cocktail recipe.
 I included error handling where if the API returned invalid